MITgcm/MITgcm/doc/examples/examples.rst

     S_{l} = 4 \frac{A_{h} \delta t}{{\Delta x}^2}  < 0.3 \text{ for stability}

-evaluates to 0.012, which is well also below the stability criteria.
+evaluates to 0.012, which is well below the stability criteria.

 .. _sec_eg_baro_code_config: